syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

     }
 }
 {% endhighlight %}

-The following screenshot shows the final outcome upon execution of the above code.
+The following screenshot shows the final outcome upon execution of the above code:

 ![](SfDataGrid_images/MultipleSelectionColors_img1.png)

-## Selection Animation
+## Selection animation

-SfDataGrid provides support to select one or more rows programmatically or by touch interactions.
-In addition, SfDataGrid also provides extensibility to animate the selected rows.
+The SfDataGrid supports to select one or more rows programmatically or by touch interactions.
+In addition, the control also provides extensibility to animate the selected rows.

 It can be done by extending the [GridSelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController.html# ).

-Refer the below example in which a CustomSelectionController derived from `GridSelectionController` and an instance of it is assigned to [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html ) property to achieve selection animation.
+Refer to the following example in which a CustomSelectionController derived from `GridSelectionController`, and an instance of it is assigned to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html ) property to achieve selection animation:

 {% tabs %}
 {% highlight xaml %}